hhvn/nmapthrottle/README.md

 -----------
 This Python script scans multiple IP addresses with nmap and pretty's up the output.

-Based on a list of IP addresses the user populates in a text file, this program performs Nmap udp and syn scansby pretty formatting of results which can more easily be integrated into a penetration test report.
+Based on a list of IP addresses the user populates in a text file, this program performs Nmap udp and syn scans followed by pretty formatting of results which can more easily be integrated into a penetration test report.
 The nmap scans run in parallel.
 The number of processes still running displays on the screen.
 If a process or two is not completing, get the pid and kill it with:

 sudo ps -A|grep nmap